Graduate schemes and internships in the charity/not-for-profit sector

 - The British Red Cross runs a selection of voluntary internships in a variety of locations around the UK.
 These are available on a part-time basis for eight to twelve weeks.

-- Cancer Research UK runs graduate training schemes in a range of areas: scientific strategy and funding, fundraising and marketing, policy information and communications, and technology.
-They also run an internship scheme, details of which can be found on their website.
+- Cancer Research UK runs graduate training schemes in a range of areas: scientific strategy and funding, fundraising and marketing, policy information and communications, HR and technology.
+It also runs an internship scheme, details of which can be found on their website.
 Internships are 12 weeks long.

-- The Charities Advisory Trust recruits interns on an annual basis to help run Card Aid shops and support other initiatives.
-Internships run from September or October until Christmas, with a chance for longer-term placements or permanent jobs.
+- The Charities Advisory Trust advertises roles on ots website and its recruits volunteers on an annual basis to help run Card Aid shops and support other initiatives.
+Volunteering opportunities run from September or October until Christmas.

 - Frontline offers c.
 300 places on its leadership development programme: a two-year graduate job scheme in social work.
 The organisation also has student and graduate opportunities, both on campus and within the head office team.

 - Macmillan Cancer Support offers volunteer internships in areas such as events and fundraising.

 - Oxfam offers part-time voluntary internships lasting between 3 and 12 months in areas ranging from digital media and marketing to HR and IT.

 - People and Planet is a student-led movement that empowers young people with the skills, confidence and knowledge they need to make change happen.
 It offers internships to help candidates gain skills and experience needed for a career in charity work or campaigning.

 - SCOPE offers a range of volunteer opportunities.
 You could become a volunteer befriender or support the charity as a volunteer shop assistant.

 - Teach First runs a two-year leadership development scheme that trains graduates to teach and places them in schools.
 Graduates who take part will come away with a PGDE (that is worth double the credits of a PGCE), the opportunity to take a masters, and a network of friends and associates.